shaik1002/biggitlabbomb/doc/administration/auth/ldap/ldap-troubleshooting.md

 ### Remove the `identity` records that relate to the removed LDAP server

-Prerequisites:

-- Ensure that `auto_link_ldap_user` is enabled.

-With this solution, after the identity is deleted, affected users can sign in with the configured LDAP servers and a new `identity` record is created by GitLab.
+With this solution, affected users can sign in with the configured LDAP servers and a new `identity` record is created by GitLab.
+In a

-Because the LDAP server that was removed was `ldapsecondary`, in a [Rails console](../../operations/rails_console.md), delete all the `ldapsecondary` identities:
+[Rails console](../../operations/rails_console.md), delete the `ldapsecondary` identities:

 ```ruby
 ldap_identities = Identity.where(provider: "ldapsecondary")